Interpretable Machine Learning for Survival Analysis: Introduction

 \section{Introduction}

-Survival analysis is a statistical subfield which analyzes and interprets time-to-event data, i.e. examining the duration until an event of interest (e.g., death, failure) occurs in a study population, while considering the effects of censoring.
+Survival analysis is a statistical subfield which analyzes and interprets time-to-event data, i.e., examining the duration until an event of interest (e.g., death, failure) occurs in a study population, while considering the effects of censoring.
 Censoring refers to the event of interest not being observed for some subjects before the study is terminated.
-For an extensive period of time, classic parametric and semi-parametric statistical methods, exemplified by the Cox proportional hazards model\cite{cox1972}, have held a pervasive influence over the field of survival analysis.
+For an extensive period of time, classical parametric and semi-parametric statistical methods, exemplified by the Cox proportional hazards (CoxPH) model\cite{cox1972}, have held a pervasive influence over the field of survival analysis.
 This dominance is largely attributable to their ability to handle censored data and yield reliable inferences in the form of hazard ratios.
-Hazard ratios are widely considered interpretable, clarifying underlying event dynamics, rendering the Cox proportional hazards model an indispensable tool in diverse scientific domains, including epidemiology, medicine, and engineering.
-However, in practice, the strong assumptions of the Cox model are often not met\cite{rulli2018}, with the noncollapsibility problem potentially leading to biased crude hazard ratio estimates\cite{martinussen2013}.
-In recent years, the ease of interpretability of the hazard ratio, which is readily assumed by a majority of domains regularly applying the Cox proportional hazard model, has been called into question, even under the condition that all basic Cox model assumptions are met\cite{martinussen2022}.
-Challenges of classical statistical methods such as the Cox model are amplified by the rapid development of big data technologies, leading to the collection of a wide variety and volume of survival data in many different disciplines.
-In this light, machine learning models proof a viable alternative to classic statistical models, due to their enhanced prediction performance and flexibility, especially when using high-dimensional, large datasets\cite{wang2019}.
-Popular machine learning survival models include survival tree ensemble methods\cite{ishwaran2008,hothorn2006}, such as random survival forests and boosted trees, and survival neural networks\cite{katzman2018,lee2018,zhao2020}.
+Hazard ratios are widely considered interpretable, clarifying underlying event dynamics, rendering the CoxPH model an indispensable tool in diverse scientific domains, including epidemiology, medicine, and engineering.
+However, in practice, the strong assumptions of the CoxPH model are often not met, with the noncollapsibility problem potentially leading to biased crude hazard ratio estimates.\cite{martinussen2013,rulli2018} In recent years, the ease of interpretability of the hazard ratio, which is readily assumed by a majority of domains regularly applying the CoxPH model, has been called into question, even under the condition that all basic CoxPH model assumptions are met.\cite{martinussen2022} Challenges of classical statistical methods such as the CoxPH model are amplified by the rapid development of big data technologies, leading to the collection of a wide variety and volume of survival data in many different disciplines.\cite{herrmann2021,wiegrebe2024} In this light, machine learning models proof a viable alternative to classic statistical approaches, due to their enhanced prediction performance and flexibility, especially when using high-dimensional, large datasets.\cite{wang2019} Popular machine learning survival models include survival tree ensemble methods\cite{ishwaran2008,hothorn2006}, such as random survival forests and boosted trees, and survival neural networks\cite{katzman2018,lee2018,zhao2020}.